The Campaign 2018

-The Know Your Status campaign is comprised of four main elements:
+The Know Your Status campaign is based on four main pillars:

 PEOPLE LIVING WITH HIV/AIDS WORLDWIDE

 NEW INFECTIONS 2016 WORLDWIDE